EN ISO 10993-18

 ( CHEMICAL CHARACTERIZATION OF MEDICAL DEVICE )

 Chemical characterization is a crucial step in evaluating the biocompatibility of a medical device.
-It is done to identify and characterize the chemical constituents (extractables and leachable) which could disclose biological risk to patients and medical practitioners.
+It is done to identify and characterize the chemical constituents (extractable and leachable) which could disclose biological risks to patients and medical practitioners.

 - Extractables are substances that can be released from a medical device using extraction solvents.
 The extraction conditions are expected to be at least as aggressive as the conditions of use.

 - Leachable are trace amounts of chemicals originating from packaging, containers, medical devices, or process equipment that end up as contaminants in medicinal products or food resulting in exposure to patients or consumers.